VikramAditya33/uWestJS

 async function bootstrap() {

-// Register your gateway
+// Replace YourGateway with your actual gateway class

 }